General information about COVID-19 treatments

 If you have tested positive for COVID-19, and are at high risk for severe illness, you should seek treatment even if you are fully vaccinated against COVID-19.
 Your doctor or health care provider can help you determine if COVID-19 therapeutic treatments may be right for you.
 COVID-19 therapeutic treatments are not a substitute for vaccination against COVID-19.
 Getting vaccinated is the best way to protect yourself from COVID-19.
-For more information, please visit getting outpatient treatment for COVID-19.
+For more information, please visit the Colorado Department of Public Health and Environment's (CDPHE) getting outpatient treatment for COVID-19 page [external link].

 Getting a COVID-19 vaccine and practicing layered prevention (such as wearing a mask in public indoor settings, social distancing, staying home when sick, avoiding indoor crowds and frequently washing your hands) is the best way to avoid becoming seriously ill with COVID-19.

 Many people who become ill with COVID-19 will experience mild symptoms and are able to recover at home.
-Symptomatic treatment options such as getting plenty of rest, pushing fluids, over-the-counter cold and flu medications, and over-the-counter painkillers can help to alleviate fever and other symptoms.
+Symptomatic treatment options such as getting plenty of rest, staying hydrated, over-the-counter cold and flu medications, and over-the-counter painkillers can help to alleviate fever and other symptoms.
 It is important to monitor symptoms carefully.
-Signs that you may need help from a medical professional include difficulty breathing, difficulty keeping fluids down, high fever, rapid pulse, a pulse ox below 90, and/or elevated blood pressure.
+Signs that you may need help from a medical professional include difficulty breathing, difficulty keeping fluids down, high fever, rapid pulse, an oxygen level (on a home oxygen meter) below 90, and/or elevated blood pressure.
 In a medical emergency, always call 9-1-1.

 Certain people are at higher risk of becoming seriously ill from COVID-19: